sommai - Fotolia

-Solutions provider takeaway: When working with the Remote Desktop Services (RDS) server, solutions providers need to know the server and client requirements to manage the RDS server at peak efficiency.
+Solutions provider takeaway: When working with the Windows Remote Desktop Services (RDS) server, solutions providers need to know the server and client requirements to manage the RDS server at peak efficiency.
 This chapter excerpt provides information on the RDS hardware requirements and you'll also learn how to use the Performance Monitor to obtain information from the RDS server.

 Server and Client Requirements

 The computing model for thin-client networking means that the horsepower is concentrated on the server end, not the client end.
 Because the server will be supporting dozens of people -- maybe hundreds -- this is not the time to skimp on power.